Prescription only medicine

-Consult your doctor or pharmacist before taking any medicine.
+Consult your doctor or pharmacist before taking any medication.

-Consult your doctor or pharmacist before taking any medicine.
+Consult your doctor or pharmacist before taking any medication.

 8. UNDESIRABLE EFFECTS

-As with all medicines Remeclar may cause undesirable effects.
+As with all medicines Folihem can cause undesirable effects.

-If you experience undesirable effects not mentioned above, please contact your doctor.
+If you have adverse reactions that are not mentioned above, please inform your doctor immediately

 9. DRUG INTERACTIONS: